docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 ***********
 Class Name: ``TabbedPanel``

-A container for selectable :ref:`Tab` containers.
-Differs from a :ref:`Panel` element in that it can contain only :ref:`Tab` elements as direct children.
+A container for selectable :ref:`control-type-tab` containers.
+Differs from a :ref:`control-type-panel` element in that it can contain only :ref:`control-type-tab` elements as direct children.

 Containers have additional properties that control the children; see :ref:`container-properties`.
 Hiding a panel hides all its